Q. What is the easiest way to make a booking on one of your small group tours?

 A. To ensure a friendly, personalized experience, we limit our small group tours to a maximum of 10 people.
 Our small group tours run with a minimum of 2 people.
 Our fully escorted private tours run with a minimum of 4 people and a maximum of 20 people.

 Q. Can I join one of your tours alone?

-A. Yes, single travellers are also more than welcome to join one of our small group tours.
-Please note that there is a AU$800 single traveller surcharge added to the price of the tour for single travelers.
-This single traveller surcharge is used to cover the extra costs incurred for single person accommodation.
-When making a booking online, single travellers need to pay the single traveller surcharge separately.
+A. Yes, single travelers are also more than welcome to join one of our small group tours.
+Please note that there is a US$600 single traveler surcharge added to the price of the tour for single travelers.
+This single traveler surcharge is used to cover the extra costs incurred for single person accommodation.
+When making a booking online, single travelers need to pay the single traveler surcharge separately.

 Q. What kind of luggage should I bring?